ZeyuZhang1901/Unified-Off-Policy-LTR-Neurips2023/README.md

 To run the code, just run `.sh` files in `./OffpolicyLTR/run_{dataset_name}.sh`.

-- If load or save model needed, set hyperparameter `LOAD` and `SAVE` True, respectly.
+- If load or save model needed, set hyperparameter `LOAD` and `SAVE` True, respectively.